micky-it/UT-repartitioning-script/README.md

 - Run this script **on your computer terminal**
 - Follow the instructions of the script

+For Mac OS
+- Download and install adb and fastboot on your mac
+- Download the latest version of the specific script for mac
+- Execute the script in the terminal

 ## Donations
 I am 13 years old and I really like computer science and programming.
 If you think this script was useful for you, you can support me by donating bitcoins to the following address: